ohmsdotbox/awesome.box/README.md

 # Awesome .box Projects

-A collection of awesome .box domains being used for awesome purposes.
+An awesome list of awesome .box domains being used for awesome purposes.

 ## Contents